-- Couple processing cursors to explore important correlations in your measured data.
+- Coupled processing cursors to explore important correlations in your measured data.

-- Embed FMU’s to enable co-simulation with one of the hundred supported environments, including of course Amesim.
+- Embed Functional Mockup Units (FMUs) to enable co-simulation with one of the hundred supported environments, including of course Amesim.

 - Import externally measured video files into a Testlab run.
 Videos can be measured with cameras, such as the GoPro, smartphone cameras or any other device that supports MP4 format.